-- 1. Any applicant using grant funds in the Contractual Services budget category must complete and submit the "OJP Checklist to Determine Subrecipient or Contractor Classification" for each contracted services item to FDLE with the application. - 2.
-The application must contain detailed information regarding the type of subcontracting (subrecipient or contractor) and the method of procurement for the subcontract. - 3.
-An applicant proposing to enter into a subrecipient contracting relationship must request approval to subaward in the grant application and be able to adhere to and document compliance with requirements and provisions for pass-through entities in 2 C.F.R. §200.331. - 4.
+- 1. Any applicant using grant funds in the Contractual Services budget category must complete and submit the "Subrecipient vs. Contractor Determination Checklist" for each contracted services item to FDLE with the application. - 2.
+The application must contain detailed information regarding the type of subcontracting (subrecipient or contractor) and the method of procurement for the subcontract.

+- 3. An applicant proposing to enter into a subrecipient contracting relationship must request approval to subaward in the grant application and be able to adhere to and document compliance with requirements and provisions for pass-through entities in 2 C.F.R. §200.331. - 4.
 Applicants entering into a contractor relationship must adhere to the local unit of government's written procurement policies and procedures to the extent they are consistent with or more stringent than the procurement standards outlined in 2 C.F.R. § 200.318-326.